-For those of us down here in the Rio Grande Valley, we’ve already received our child’s first report card of the year.
-While there were hopefully lots of A’s to celebrate, it’s beneficial to take a look at the road ahead and make sure that we have our gear in order.
+For those of us here in Vacaville, we’ve already received or are about to receive our child’s first report card of the year.
+While there is hopefully lots to celebrate, it’s beneficial to take a look at the road ahead and make sure that we have our gear in order.

 So use the following checklist to see if you are headed in the right direction.

 Updates.
 Has your child’s teacher updated you about their progress?
 Are your kids having conversations with you about their daily growth?
 It’s important to have meaningful talks with your child on a daily basis to get a better idea of where they stand - and not only about academics.

 Make sure to ask questions about their social life and extracurricular activities that can affect their success.
 Be specific and ask questions like, “What did you learn in math?
 How was P.E.?
 How are your friends doing?”

 If you haven’t had any contact with their teacher, make sure to reach out to them immediately and schedule a parent-teacher conference.
 Now is the time to get help if needed.

 Goals.
 How are goals coming along?
 Are they sticking to their own personal targets and the ones you set together?
 As you’ve likely already received their first report card, October is the perfect time to see where your child stands, and to recognize if there needs to be some adjustments made.

 Attitudes.
 Attitudes are the unspoken game changer.
 A bad attitude can have a negative effect on your child’s work, so it’s important to help them remain positive.
 This goes the same for you, Mom and Dad.
 Your job is to be a cheerleader, supporter, motivator, and listener.
 Getting frustrated will only increase their anxiety and this can spiral into an unhealthy cycle.
 So stay positive and be their number one fan.